InternLM/lmdeploy/docs/en/quantization/kv_int8.md

 # get minmax
 lmdeploy lite calibrate \
   $HF_MODEL \
-  --calib-dataset 'c4' \             # Support c4, ptb, wikitext2, pileval
+  --calib-dataset 'ptb' \            # Support c4, ptb, wikitext2, pileval
   --calib-samples 128 \              # Number of samples in the calibration set, if the memory is not enough, it can be adjusted appropriately
   --calib-seqlen 2048 \              # Length of a single text, if the memory is not enough, you can adjust it appropriately --work-dir $WORK_DIR \             # Directory for saving quantized statistical parameters and quantized weights in Pytorch format